mxkz01/tempmon/pi/temperature/README.txt

 Instructions for getting the thermometer working on the Raspberry Pi can be found here -> http://verahill.blogspot.com.au/2013/12/532-temper-temperature-monitoring-usb.html

 We deviated from the tutorial after we were able to launch temper-poll and receive an output as a normal user.
-Our logging scripts as based on the ones found in the above tutorial - hats off to these geniuses.
+Our logging scripts as based on the ones found in the above tutorial - hats off to the genius who developed temper-poll and the other genius who mashed together the original logging script.

 ==============